 THINGS YOU MUST NOT DO:

-Do not become pregnant for 3 months after receiving VARILRIX vaccination.
+Do not become pregnant for one month after receiving VARILRIX vaccination.
 Talk to your doctor as soon as possible, if you do become pregnant within this time.

 THINGS YOU MUST DO: